-Situated on a hill overlooking Aksum’s exceptional northern stelae and the Mary of Zion churches, Yeha Hotel boasts the best location in the city and provides enviable access to the landmarks along this unique stop on the Historical Circuit.
+Situated on a hill overlooking Aksum’s exceptional northern stelae and the Mary of Zion churches, Yeha Hotel in Aksum, Ethiopia boasts the best location in the city and provides enviable access to the landmarks along this unique stop on the Historical Circuit.
+This Ethiopia luxury boutique hotel has many unique amenities.

 The hotel’s stone and wood lobby contains the Panorama restaurant, a 20-table establishment led by one of the few French chefs in Addis Ababa where guests can expect solid European cuisine amid locally inspired architecture.
 After dinner, retreat to the attached terrace for impressive afternoon views of Axum’s monuments, bathing pool, and monastery, or head to the charming fully stocked bar for lively post-dinner drinks.